ArduPilot/ardupilot_wiki/common/source/docs/common-here-plus-gps.rst

 .. image:: ../../../images/HERE+_Connect_trough_Usb1.png
 	:target: ../_images/HERE+_Connect_trough_Usb1.png

 When upgrading a Rover module, use a hexagonal screwdriver to open the case.
 The rover module has a USB interface connector identical to the base module, you can use the base module USB cable to connect rover to computer.
-In addition, during the firmware upgrading process, the rover module needs to be powered by connecting to flight controller, as shown in the following figure:
+In addition, during the firmware upgrading process, the rover module needs to be powered by connecting to autopilot, as shown in the following figure:

 .. image:: ../../../images/HERE+_Connect_trough_Usb2.png
 	:target: ../_images/HERE+_Connect_trough_Usb2.png